This is some general information for everyone – the section on reporting faults and receiving mail are specific to

 If you are expecting a parcel, please make sure you collect it as quickly as possible as the porters do not have much space for storage.

 If you are returning unwanted items via a courier firm (such as DHL, UPS, Parcelforce etc.) the you need to bring the item to the porters’ lodge THE NIGHT BEFORE it is to be collected.
 Couriers will not come to your house!

 If you are leaving the college and having your belongings collected by a courier firm or shipping overseas, then you will need to arrange this yourself, and stay with your items until they are collected.
 The porter CANNOT store, or take responsibility for your boxes.
 If you have friends shipping things as well, then perhaps you could work together to get them all collected at the same time?

 We don’t really like rules, but they are sometimes necessary.
-When you’re living in close proximity to other people and sometimes sharing facilities with them, you need to be extra aware of how your behaviour affects them.
+When you’re living in close proximity to other people, and sharing facilities with them, you need to be extra aware of how your behaviour affects them.
 You can find the college rules in full here.